- How is Castleman disease treated?

 - Treatment of multicentric Castleman disease

 Chemotherapy for Castleman disease

-Doctors give chemo in cycles, in which a period of treatment is followed by a rest period to allow the body time to recover.
+Doctors give chemo in cycles, in which a period of treatment is followed by a rest period to give the body time to recover.
 Each chemo cycle generally lasts for several weeks.
-Most chemo treatments are given on an outpatient basis (in the doctor's office or clinic or hospital outpatient department) but some may require a hospital stay.
+Most chemo treatments are given on an outpatient basis (in the doctor’s office or clinic or hospital outpatient department) but some might require a hospital stay.
 Sometimes a patient takes one drug combination for several cycles and then later is switched to a different one.

 The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
 These side effects can include:

 - Mouth sores